qburst/chantilly/README.md

 # chantilly

-Chantilly is an free and open Drupal theme from QBurst
+Chantilly is an free and open Drupal theme from QBurst Team